Our leadership group consists of senior researchers across the University of Otago's Divisions of Commerce, Health Sciences, Humanities, and Sciences.

 - Professor Barry Taylor Dunedin School of Medicine

-- Associate Professor Nicola Taylor Department of Sociology, Gender and Social Work
+- Associate Professor Nicola Taylor School of Social Sciences

 - Dr Tasileta Teevale Pacific Development